fdrepo/www.flutterdoctor.com/docs/README.md

 - For Teachers: To Align & Edit Competencies.
 - Align Subjects: Helps map one subjects to another subject.
 - Sort Subjects: Fit already aligned subjects to timetable.
-- Online App: Only Online for ease of Colloboration.
+- Planned as Online App only: for ease of colloboration.

 ---
 # <p align="center">About Us
 ### Vision, mission, target & motivation
-* [Vision](): Equality in education for all privileged or unprivileged by service.
+* Vision: Equality in education for all privileged or unprivileged by service.
-* [Mission](): Open-source application which will run on Android and iOS.
+* Mission: Open-source application which will run on Android and iOS.
-* [Target audience](): Students, teachers, and researchers with clinical orientation.
+* Target audience: Students, teachers, and researchers with clinical orientation.
-* [Motivation](): Building scientific acumen in medical students, teachers and researchers.
+* Motivation: Building scientific acumen in medical students, teachers and researchers.
 And to have critical evaluation skills, which will accelarate change in medical system.

 ### 4 pillars of existence
-* [Developers](): those who makes it a reality, all source-codes will be open-sourced in GitHub
+* Developers: those who makes it a reality, all source-codes will be open-sourced in GitHub
-* [Doctors](): those who makes it useful, the content will be accessible by all users of app for free.
+* Doctors: those who makes it useful, the content will be accessible by all users of app for free.
-* [Educators](): those who makes it engaging and sustainable, you are controllers of change.
+* Educators: those who makes it engaging and sustainable, you are controllers of change.
-* [Students](): those who can give feedback, you are the constant change.
+* Students: those who can give feedback, you are the constant change.

 ### Design Principles
 * Minimalism with Collaboration.